Fractured Magic: Egil Interlude III

 “Dev tells me everything.”

-Wil tugged nervously at the fabrics of her skirt, jostling the book on her lap enough that Egil could see the pages of a sketchbook covered in charcoal.
-“What are you drawing?” he asked.
+“I see,” Egil said.
+Wilhara tugged nervously at the fabrics of her skirt, jostling the book on her lap enough that he could see the pages of a sketchbook covered in charcoal.
+“What are you drawing?”

 “I don’t know yet.”